ariefbuddies/aperoweb/content/about/header/index.md

 ---
 ## Configure header of page
-text_align_right: true
+text_align_right: false
-show_title_as_headline: false
+show_title_as_headline: true
 headline: |
   Hi, my name is Hugo Apéro.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->
-I'm a Hugo theme you'll want to hang out with. :fr:
+I'm a Hugo theme you'll want to hang out with. 💘

 The page you are reading is based on a markdown file- look in `content/about/` to edit.
 There, look inside the `header`, `main`, and `sidebar` folders to get started building your own "about" page.